The-Balance-FFXIV/balance-static/content/jobs/melee/viper/basic-guide.md

 # 4. Viper Positionals

 V﻿iper has six abilities with positional requirements.
-Each positional increases the potency of its respective ability by +50 when successfully executed from the required direction.
+Each positional increases the potency of its respective ability by +60 for dual wield finishers and +50 for twinblade abilities when successfully executed from the required direction.

 | Icon                                            | Skill Name        | Positional |
 | ----------------------------------------------- | ----------------- | ---------- |